Pastoral Counselling

 If you need a therapist who gets your faith and will not tell you your beliefs are the problem, pastoral counselling bridges clinical therapy and spiritual care.
 It is not spiritual direction alone and it is not traditional therapy alone; it is both, held by someone trained in each.

-Sean Lewis holds a Master of Divinity from Carey Theological College and served as a pastor for a decade, including six years leading the Mustard Seed Street Church in Victoria.
+Sean Lewis holds a Master of Divinity from Carey Theological College and is a Canadian Certified Counsellor (CCC #11252849) with the CCPA.
+He served as a pastor for a decade, including six years leading the Mustard Seed Street Church in Victoria.
 He has officiated funerals, walked with families through loss, and sat with people in spiritual crisis.
 That is pastoral formation tested in the hardest contexts.

 Learn about Sean’s background in military service, trades, ministry, and journey to becoming a therapist.